Are airline passengers getting more unruly?

 Paulo Alves points out also medical conditions could be behind the disruption.
 "Passengers with dementia or autism may be overwhelmed by the unfamiliar in-flight environment," he says.

-Diffusing the situation
+Defusing the situation

 Flight attendants may spend most of the flight handling catering and serving drinks -- but the flight crew are the last defenders, sometimes dubbed "aviation's front line."
 If there's trouble on a flight, of whatever level of severity, it's up to the flight crew to resolve the situation and ensure the safety of passengers.